What is biometric research?

 Interviews and surveys study behavior and motives but not the implicit or “first moment of truth”.
 For example, think about socially desirable answers.
 Research shows that respondents are unable or unwilling to speak their mind and instead say what they think is more socially acceptable.

-Combine tools for biometric research with traditional methods and techniques in order to create a broader picture.
+Combine tools for biometric research with traditional methods and techniques - like interviews or questionnaires - in order to create a broader picture.

 Eye tracking and facial expression analysis